 A young family with three beautiful little girls came and sat next to me.
 I was fine with that.
 They were well-behaved and polite, and other than the fact the little one next to me had her Crocs on the wrong feet, they were quite Rockwellian.
 I love how little girls swing their legs incessantly when their feet don't hit the floor.

-he end, the ushers passed pails of baggies containing a hemp string and two beads.
+Pastor gave a short spiel on the mission trips some of the congregants had taken, and at the end, the ushers passed pails of baggies containing a hemp string and two beads.
 We were to put together a bracelet this week, with the green bead representing Kenya and the blue bead representing the Czech Republic.
 It was a simple prayer reminder for our brothers and sisters who are being disciples to other nations.

 But to the little 7 or 8ish year old girl next to me, it was craft time.